(this was written by Pat Olsen for HBR-sharing it for it was worth reading)

 1. Face the reality head-on.
 China Gorman, chief global member engagement officer of the Society for Human Resource Management (SHRM) reminds workers that during a recession or slow recovery, people at all levels experience the pain.
 Such an economic climate makes it more difficult to leave a job, but it doesn’t mean you should feel stuck.
 Erickson advises that you “Accept that this job is not where you want to be, even if you can’t make a change today.
 But begin taking steps to change things.”
 McCarthy seconds this advice.
 “Practice radical acceptance,” she says.
 “Tell yourself, ‘This is where I am, this is where I’m going to be for a certain amount of time.’
 You have more control over how you think than you realize.”
 Understand what you’re feeling, and that if you show up to work irritated, it affects your performance.

 2. Develop a plan.
 Be proactive.
 Brainstorm with trusted friends and family members about your ideas.
 If there’s something you’d like to change, decide whether your boss is approachable and if so, the best tactics to use.
 If you have suggestions, discuss how they will improve your performance as well as others’.
 The Human Resources department may also be able to help in some way, suggests Gorman, from helping you find a job within the company you’re better suited for, to assisting with work/life balance.
+If the department has a PEO system in place, like that offered from The PEO People for example, this will cover the Human Resource management system (HRIS) and so may make it even easier for them to help you.

 You could also try learning a new skill.
 At the very least, it may help you prepare for another job.
 It can also lift your spirits and lead to new possibilities at your current job.
 If your problem is with your boss, Gorman offers advice from personal experience.
 She once had a boss who was smart and a strategic thinker, but terribly lacking in people skills.
 Gorman decided to be the boss she wished she’d had.
 “I made a list of what not to say, for example, and developed skills I still use today,” she says.